IMG Doctors Resources

 Add to favourites

-Welcome to the IMG Resource Hub for Scotland: Supporting you throughout your Medical Career - Resources for IMG Doctors
+IMG Doctors Resources: Supporting you throughout your Medical Career

 This page has been designed for IMG doctors working in Scotland—including those in specialty training, Clinical Fellow roles, SAS grades, Consultant posts, or GP positions.
 It also supports supervisors, managers, Health Boards, and GP Practices by bringing together national guidance and Board-specific materials.